Shiryou/brut/README.md

 ## Installation

-BRUT is available for Windows, Ubuntu, and MacOS and can be found in the [nightly](https://github.com/Shiryou/brut/releases/tag/nightly) tag.
+BRUT is available for Windows, Ubuntu, and MacOS and can be found in the [releases section](https://github.com/Shiryou/brut/releases), with the most up to date development build in the [nightly tag](https://github.com/Shiryou/brut/releases/tag/nightly) tag.
 It is currently only available as an archive or binary.
 No installer is available.

 On Linux, you may need to install `libvlc-dev` (for WAV previews).